zhen0/JGWebsite/README.md

 I'm a Engineering Manager at [Prefect](https://www.prefect.io/) and was previously a lead engineer focussing on our UI.
 Before I joined Prefect in 2019, I was a software engineering student at the Grace Hopper Program at Fullstack Academy in New York.

-I love working with engineers to create a high quality product and a happy and performant team.
-I've led engineers from across the stack at Prefect to build out both our UI and our orchestration product and I have hired great engineers to work in the teams I lead.
+I love working with engineers to create a high quality product and to build a happy and performant team.
+I've led engineers from across the stack at Prefect to build out both our orchestration product and our and UI and I have hired great engineers to work in the teams I lead.
 I still love coding and regularly build Prefect flows in python and make contributions to our UI using Vue.js and Typescript.

 I started coding after my husband persuaded me to join him in a Codecademy intensive course to learn python.
 Although he didn't actually have time to finish the course, I loved it and decided I wanted to learn more.
 After a bit research, I found the Grace Hopper program and got excited about the chance to learn to code.